 Importance of Definition of Done

-In our previous blog, Product Owners want a perfect Definition of Done.
-Here’s why we discussed the importance of the Definition of Done in Scrum and why a strong Definition of Done has to include all the activities to be a valuable and useful increment for every Sprint.
+In our previous blog, Product Owners want a Perfect Definition of Done we discuss the importance of the Definition of Done in Scrum and why a strong Definition of Done has to include all the activities to be a valuable and useful increment for every Sprint.
 This enables transparency and supports both empiricism and predictability in our forecasting.

 The sketch below nicely summarises the importance of a Definition of Done and why it needs to represent releasable.
 And what happens to predictability when we don’t and have the increased risk of undone work:-

-Step 1: Transparency on what’s needed to have a valuable useable Increment to your customer
+Step 1: Transparency on what’s needed to have a valuable useable Increment for your customer

 Create a sticky note or card for each activity.